 I was very much into material possessions, thinking that having more stuff was the way to live, and I was very interested in consumer electronics and computers.

-I had spent an inordinate amount of money buying parts to build multiple computers, wasting tons of money on a home entertainment system with a 400-disc DVD changer, 1,000 watt stereo receiver, premium cabling, touch screen multi-function remote controls (well before the advent of tablet computers) and much more.
+I had spent an inordinate amount of money buying parts to build multiple computers, wasting tons of money on a home entertainment system with a 400-disc DVD changer, 1,000-watt stereo receiver, premium cabling, and touch screen multi-function remote controls (well before the advent of tablet computers) and much more.

 I purchased a $1,000 head unit for my car.

-At one point I would go out with friend and buy trays of shot tubes for everyone just because I could.
+At one point I would go out with friends and buy trays of shot tubes for everyone just because I could.

 I was responsible for the mess I was in.

 I knew that and blamed no one else but the person looking back at me in the mirror.